Variational Monte Carlo Optimization of Topological Chiral Superconductors: Conclusion and Outlook

-We have performed a quantum Monte Carlo optimization of the newly proposed chiral superconducting states, whose ansatz are given as Laughlin-type wavefunctions.
-Noting the experimental guidance pointing towards one- or two-species of electrons involved in the chiral superconductivity, we have considered the Pfaffian-type wavefunction and the two-species $K$-matrix wave functions.
+We have performed a quantum Monte Carlo optimization of the newly proposed chiral superconducting states, whose ans{\"a}tze for the two-species case are given as Laughlin-type wavefunctions and a modified Jastrow factor for the Pfaffian wavefunction.
 In addition to that, we have performed equivalent optimization of the QFL energy.
-While the results for the quadratic dispersive Fermi liquid is known, we have performed the QMC optimization of the quartic dispersive Fermi liquid using a Slater-Jastrow form wavefunction.
+While the results for the quadratic dispersive Fermi liquid are known, we have performed the QMC optimization of the quartic dispersive Fermi liquid using a Slater-Jastrow form wavefunction.

-After optimizing all proposed Monte Carlo parameters, we find that the chiral superconducting states can still in general win over the QFL at high enough densities to be relevant to experimental systems.
-In particular, even a spin unpolarized $K_{2a}$ superconductor (which is in the same phase as spin-triplet $p+\ii p$ BCS superconductor) can have a lower ground state energy than that of QFL, at densities between the Wigner crystal phase and the QFL phase.
-The superconducting condensation energy (per electron) of about 5\% of the Coulomb energy $\sqrt{n_e}e^2/\eps$ (with is about 1 meV for four layer samples).
+After optimizing all proposed Monte Carlo parameters, we find that the chiral superconducting states can in general win over the QFL at high enough densities to be relevant to experimental systems.
+In particular, even a spin unpolarized $K_{2a}$ superconductor (which is in the same phase as spin-triplet $p+\ii p$ BCS superconductor) alongside the spin-polarized Pfaffian superconductor can have a lower ground state energy than that of the QFL, at densities between the Wigner crystal phase and the QFL phase.
+The superconducting condensation energy (per electron) is about 5\% of the Coulomb energy $\sqrt{n_e}e^2/\eps$ (with is about 1 meV for four layer samples).

-Although this result is obtained via certain choice of trial wave functions, it suggests that spin unpolarized $K_{2a}$ superconductor is a serious candidate for the observed chiral superconductivity in rhombohedral four- and five-layer graphene systems.
-Also, the above result is obtained without including the Berry curvature effect \cite{JL241109664,MHD250305697}, which will lower the energy of the chiral $K_{2a}$ state further against the non-chiral QFL.
-To progress further, it will be important to include the Berry curvature effect in our calculation.

-In our calculation, we find that the Pfaffian state (which is in the same phase as spinless $p+\ii p$ BCS superconductor) always has a higher ground state energy than that of the QFL.
-However, that energy is quite close (about 5\% of the Coulomb energy).
-Since our Pfaffian trivial function, containing only one variational parameter, is least optimized, we can not rule out the Pfaffian state at this time.
-Also, the Berry curvature effect will lower the energy of the chiral Pfaffian state further, which may make it to have a lower energy than that of the non-chiral QFL.

-An interesting future direction is to include the effect of hole pocket, which experimental evidence points to at high displacement fields.
-This is also linked to the more general dispersion relation where $c_2$ is sufficiently negative that the Fermi surface undergoes a Lifshitz transformation; in this regime, the appropriate form of the first-quantized wavefunction is currently unknown.
+From our studies, we find that of the two types of chiral superconductors which win against the QFL, the Pfaffian superconductor is more optimal at lower densities than $K_{2a}$.
+However, overall, the difference of energies between the Pfaffian and the $K_{2a}$ states is very small, meaning that both states could still emerge as the ground state in real systems at higher/lower densities than suggested.